Skip to Main Content

 1959 Lesley College celebrates its semi-Centennial and President Trentwell Mason White unexpectedly died.

-1960 Don Orton was appointed as president of Lesley College.
+1960 Don Orton was appointed as the third president of Lesley College.

 1968 Lesley students went on strike to demand more rights.
 The administration responded with changes in curriculum, curfew, scheduling, and living arrangements.